Brendhon/bytebank-pro/.github/instructions/resolver_guidelines.instructions.md

     };
     ```

-4.  **Gerenciamento de Erros**: Implemente estratégias robustas de tratamento de erros em resolvers, especialmente para chamadas HTTP, utilizando operadores RxJS como `catchError` e `retry`.
+4.  **Error Management**: Implement robust error handling strategies in resolvers, especially for HTTP calls, using RxJS operators like `catchError` and `retry`.

     ```typescript
     import { catchError, retry } from 'rxjs/operators';